your adventure in

 18 15

-Additionally: Each student needs to take 3 credits of U.S. Cultures and Communities (formerly U.S. Diversity) and 3 credits of an International Perspectives course (usually covered by LA 3730).
+Additionally: Each student needs to take 3 credits of U.S. Cultures and Communities and 3 credits of an International Perspectives course (usually covered by LA 3730).
 Students also need to take at least 6 credits of 3000 level or above in the combined areas of communication, science, math, humanities, and social science (6 total from all the areas).

 Graduate Programs